hannoeru/hannoeru.me/pages/index.md

 <AboutMe />

-Hi, I am Han, a college student, living in Tokyo, Japan.
+Hi, I'm Han, a college student living in Tokyo, Japan.

 Creator of [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages).
 Member of [Windi CSS](https://windicss.org/) and [OVaaS](https://github.com/OVaaS).

-Started programming 2 years ago, currently focus on maintaining Vite's ecosystem.
+I started programming two years ago and now I'm focused on maintaining packages that related to the Vite ecosystem.

 I have a wide range of interests, such as Linux, VM, Networking, Smart Home, IoT, playing guitar, listening to Japanese music, watching anime, mountain climbing, rock climbing, and recently started playing 3D printing.